teksi/TMMT/README.md

-# template
-DEV template for any future TEKSI module
+# TEKSI Management Module Tool (TMMT)

+Here should come the future management tool for TEKSI Modules

+This tool will be able to ease the installation and upgrade of any TEKSI module